 At first, spells of atrial fibrillation may come on suddenly and last a short time.
 They may go away on their own or with treatment.
 Over time, the spells may last longer and occur more often.
 They often don't go away on their own.

 Treatments can help you feel better and prevent future problems, especially stroke and heart failure.

-The main types of treatment slow the heart rate, control the heart rhythm, and help prevent stroke.
 Your treatment will depend on the cause of your atrial fibrillation, your symptoms, and your risk for stroke.
+Types of treatment include:

-& Brian D. O'Brien, MD - Internal Medicine & John M. Miller, MD, FACC - Cardiology, Electrophysiology
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Martin J. Gabica MD - Family Medicine & John M. Miller MD, FACC - Cardiology, Electrophysiology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.